Projects of Sven Koenig

 decision-making tasks, which preference models to use, and how to solve the

-- different ways for dealing with uncertainty and incomplete
+- different ways of dealing with uncertainty and incomplete information:

-probabilistically using Markov decision process models, which results in
+Markov decision process models, which results in probabilistic planning and

-probabilistic planning and reinforcement-learning problems.
-This is what my
+reinforcement-learning problems.
+This is what our POMDP-based robot navigation

-POMDP-based robot navigation architecture does.
-Another way is use greedy
+architecture does.
+Another way is to use greedy on-line planning methods (such

-on-line planning methods include agent-centered search and assumption-based
+as agent-centered search and assumption-based planning), which interleave

 - different preference models: Decision-support systems need to use